oblinger/HookAnchorApp/T/Career/RES/War/RES War.md

 # TOPIC STORIES
 ## = TURN AROUND

-### AEOLUS Turn Around
-- PERSONNEL
-	- Interview XXXX in 9 months & hired 40+ PhDs & 20 Eng
-- ARCHITECTURE
-	-

 ## = CONFLICT
+- MAXIM; Hackathon
+- JSON SCOPE -> ShipOrdering, Moth balling, Product Matrix, 1Pager
+- Alex Scope -> ???
+- AF Equity Split
+- Pietro Firing

-### BOSS TASKING CONFLICTS - Jason Scattered & Tasking
+### JASON SCOPE CONFLICTS - Scattered Tasking

-- TASKING
+#### Over Scoping --> Ship Date Ordering
-	- OVER SCOPING - Startups need to do more with less and fast -- still CEO over tasking is counter productive.
+- Startups need to do more with less and fast -- still CEO over tasking is counter productive.
 	- ==> #1 - Agreed to 'ship date' ordering, then built schedules based on that evolving ordering.

+#### OVER SCOPING --> "Mothball" Descoping
 - OVER SCOPING - Showed number of implicit deliverables and maintained product was too high for headcount.
-	- ==> #2 - Got multiple efforts mothballed so we could focus on our mission critical deployments.
+- "MOTHBALLING" ==> #2 - Got multiple efforts mothballed so we could focus on our mission critical deployments.
+#### SHOOT FROM THE HIP TASKING --> Product Matrix
+**PRODUCT MATRIX** - Developed product matrix with 'shirt size' estimates of effort, risk, and impact
+-

-	- SHOOT FROM THE HIP TASKING - Give me a POC for tennis in a day or two.
+**Tennis POC** - "Give me a POC for tennis in a day or two"
 - "this will not be a day or two it will be the better part of a week from most of the team"
 - ==> #3 - Aggressively moved forward (did planning alone).
 Then made all activity very visible on day by day basis.
 - He eventually shut it down after several days and accepted a smaller deliverable.
 - ==> # 3b Extended sprint a week to accommodate, then let him see quarterly deliverables slip a week. he accepted it all, and I think it made him more appreciative of the full POC costs; mid-sprint changes costs.

+### MAXIM HACK-WEEK -->

 ## PRODUCT DELIVERY